verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 {{% details title="🤔 What did we update by rebuilding the image?" %}}
 We did not only update python to a recent version but also the modules in python!
-Generally you should [build & deploy often](https://docs.docker.com/build/building/best-practices/#rebuild-your-images-often) to avoid configuration drift and keep your software up to date!
+Generally, you should [build & deploy often](https://docs.docker.com/build/building/best-practices/#rebuild-your-images-often) to avoid configuration drift and keep your software up to date!
 A common solution to update your dependencies is [https://docs.renovatebot.com/](https://docs.renovatebot.com/)
 {{% /details %}}